 This Article sets forth rules for determining whether a person is a resident of a Contracting State for purposes of the Convention.
-As a general matter only residents of the Contracting States may claim the benefits of the Convention.
+As a general matter, only residents of the Contracting States may claim the benefits of the Convention.
 The treaty definition of residence is to be used only for purposes of the Convention.
 The fact that a person is determined to be a resident of a Contracting State under Article 4 does not automatically entitle that person to the benefits of the Convention.
-In addition to being a resident, a person also must qualify for benefits under Article 22 (Limitation on Benefits) in order to receive benefits conferred on residents of a Contracting State.
+In order to obtain the benefits of the Convention, such person must satisfy all applicable requirements specified in the Convention, including other applicable requirements of Article 1 (General Scope), beneficial ownership and Article 22 (Limitation on Benefits).

 The determination of residence for treaty purposes looks first to a person's liability to tax as a resident under the respective taxation laws of the Contracting States.
-As a general matter, a person who, under those laws, is a resident of one Contracting State and not of the other need look no further.
-For purposes of the Convention, that person is a resident of the State in which he is resident under internal law.
-If, however, a person is resident in both Contracting States under their respective taxation laws, the Article proceeds, where possible, to use tie-breaker rules to assign a single State of residence to such a person for purposes of the Convention.
+As a general matter, a person is liable to tax as a resident under the domestic laws of one Contracting State and not of the other need look no further.
+For purposes of the Convention, that person is a resident of the State in which he is liable to tax as resident under domestic law.
+If, however, a person is liable to tax as a resident under the domestic laws of both Contracting States, the Article uses tie-breaker rules to assign a single State of residence (or no State of residence) to such a person for purposes of the Convention.

 The term "resident of a Contracting State" is defined in paragraph 1.
-In general, this definition incorporates the definitions of residence in U.S. law and that of Hungary by referring to a resident as a person who, under the laws of a Contracting State, is liable to tax therein by reason of his domicile, residence, citizenship, place of management, place of incorporation or any other similar criterion.
-Thus, residents of the United States include aliens who are considered U.S. residents under Code section 7701(b).
+In general, this definition incorporates the definitions of residence in U.S. and Polish law by referring to a resident as a person who, under the laws of a Contracting State, is liable to tax therein by reason of his domicile, residence, citizenship, place of management, place of incorporation or any other similar criterion.
+Thus, residents of the United States include aliens who are considered U.S. residents under Code section 7701(b), entities organized in the United States and that have elected under Treas.
+Reg.
+301.7701-2 to be taxed by the United States as a corporation, and companies that are treated as domestic corporations under Code section 7874(b).
 Paragraph 1 also specifically includes the two Contracting States, and political subdivisions and local authorities of the two States, as residents for purposes of the Convention.

-Certain entities that are nominally liable to tax but that in practice are rarely required to pay tax also would generally be treated as residents and therefore accorded treaty benefits.
+The fact that a particular entity does not pay tax in practice will not necessarily mean that the entity is not a resident.
+An entity that is not fiscally transparent in its Contracting State of residence for purposes of paragraph 6 of Article 1 (General Scope), and is not unconditionally exempt from tax, will generally be treated as a resident for purposes of the Convention.
+This is generally true even for an entity that, in practice, is not required to pay tax if it meets certain requirements with respect to its activities, types of income, or distribution practices.
 For example, a U.S. Regulated Investment Company (RIC) and a U.S. Real Estate Investment Trust (REIT) are residents of the United States for purposes of the treaty.
-Although the income earned by these entities normally is not subject to U.S. tax in the hands of the entity, they are taxable to the extent that they do not currently distribute their profits, and therefore may be regarded as "liable to tax."
-They also must satisfy a number of requirements under the Code in order to be entitled to special tax treatment.
+These entities are taxable to the extent that they do not currently distribute their profits, and therefore may be regarded as liable to tax, even though these entities do not generally have taxable income in practice.
+They also must satisfy a number of requirements under the Code in order to be entitled to their particular tax treatment.